shannah/ktswing/README.md

 ## Installation

-You can include `ktswing` in your project by adding it as a dependency from Maven Central.
+You can include `swinky` in your project by adding it as a dependency from Maven Central.

 ### Maven